Market & Macro

 Quarterly Intelligent Cloud revenue reached $32.9 billion, up from $25.5 billion a year earlier.
 Operating income for the segment reached $13.9 billion, up from $10.9 billion.
 Over the first six months, the segment produced $27.3 billion of operating income on $63.8 billion of revenue.

-That is why the Microsoft case is stronger than a generic "AI infrastructure is expensive" story.
+That is why the Microsoft case is stronger than a generic "AI infrastructure is expensive" claim.
 The cloud business is not just growing fast enough to absorb the capex conversation.
 It is still growing profit dollars as well.

 But the gap between growth and spending is now narrow enough to matter.
 If Azure growth slows materially before the current investment cycle matures, investors will notice quickly because the fixed-cost base is rising so aggressively.